BakmanTechnologies/PB7300_Software_Py/README.md

 These funcions work the same as their non modulated counterparts they simply turn on the phase modulation in the PB7300 before it starts to operate.

 ## Usage
-The script can be run on its own by using the main.py included in the repo, the first time running the script should look like this:
+The script can be run on its own by using the main.py included in the repo, the first time running the script main should look like this:

 `cal_data = read_json_from_file()`

 `serial_data_manipulation = SerialDataManipulation(cal_data)`

 `serial_data_manipulation.display_system_info()`

+`serial_data_manipulation.close_port()`

 After this initial setup the script should be setup for regular operation.